james-atkins/canvas-sync/README.md

 * `token` is the authentication token created as described in the previous section;
 * `directory` is the path to the directory on the local file system where you want Canvas files to be synced to;
 * and `ignored_courses` is a list of course IDs that you do not want to be synced.

+A future version of `canvas-sync` will create this config file automatically.